silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **SetAssignee**
 > void SetAssignee (string id, UserIdDto userIdDto = null)

+Set Assignee

-Changes the assignee of a task to a specific user.  **Note:** The difference with the [Claim Task](https://docs.camunda.org/manual/7.14/reference/rest/task/post-claim/) method is that this method does not check if the task already has a user assigned to it.
+Changes the assignee of a task to a specific user.  **Note:** The difference with the [Claim Task](https://docs.camunda.org/manual/7.15/reference/rest/task/post-claim/) method is that this method does not check if the task already has a user assigned to it.

 ### Example
 ```csharp